Nissan Maxima: Fourth generation (1995)

-Fifth generation (A33B; 2000)
+Fifth generation (2000)

-Introduced in May 1999, the MY 2000 Maxima was designed at Nissan's La Jolla, California design studio 1996–1997 under the direction of Jerry Hirshberg, and was internally designated A33B.
-The fifth generation Maxima was a badge engineered variant of the JDM A33 Nissan Cefiro, which was itself marketed globally, including by Nissan North America's luxury Infiniti brand as the I30 and subsequently as the I35.
+Introduced in May 1999, the 2000 Maxima was designed at Nissan's La Jolla, California design studio 1996–1997 under the direction of Jerry Hirshberg, and was internally designated A33B.
+The fifth-generation Maxima was a badge engineered variant of the JDM A33 Nissan Cefiro, which was itself marketed globally, including by Nissan North America's luxury Infiniti brand as the I30 and subsequently as the I35.
 The A33 Cefiro was marketed in Europe as the Maxima QX.

 The engine was a 222 hp 3.0 L VQ30DE V6 for all versions except the SE, which produced 227 hp.
 The vehicle has a 0–60 mph time of 7.0 seconds.
 This variant of the VQ30DE was referred to as the VQ30DE-K. The A33b was offered in GXE (base), GLE (luxury, with 16 inch alloy wheels) and SE trim levels, the latter offering a rear trunklid spoiler.

 For the 2001 model year, Nissan offered an SE model trim package commemorating the model's 20th anniversary.
 In addition to SE content, the commemorative edition used the Infiniti I30 engine, ground effect rocker panels, drilled metal "brushed metallic" pedals, brushed metallic shifter, and stainless steel door embossed sill plates.
 The optional leather interior was perforated, unlike that in the regular SE.
 Finally, the "SE Comfort and Convenience Package" included a sunroof and 17" dark chrome alloy wheels.

 For the 2002 model year, the Maxima received a mild facelift.
 The A33B received the 3.5 L VQ35DE producing 255 hp and 246 lbft of torque, the engine used in the Infiniti I35.
 The facelifted version received a larger, revised grille and front bumper openings, revised foglamps with vertical lines in the glass lens, larger Nissan emblem on the grille, a revised headlamp design with high-intensity discharge (HID) low beams, a six-speed manual transmission with optional helical Torsen limited-slip differential borrowed from the Japan market Nissan Skyline GT-R (identified by brushed, metal pedals for the accelerator, brake, and clutch), revised 17-inch 6-spoke alloy wheels in silver on the SE model, new 17-inch 7-spoke machined alloy wheels on the GLE model, clear Altezza-style taillights, a revised rocker moulding/side skirt standard on all models, and interior and refinements over the 2000 to 2001 models.